-Coincidentally, a new employee joined the DEC team in Massachusetts right around that same time, who would greatly increase the game’s visibility.
+But it would be a new employee who joined the DEC team in Massachusetts right around that same time, who would greatly increase the game’s visibility.

 In 1974, David H. Ahl founded Creative Computing, one of the most influential magazines during the early days of personal computers.
 But before that, he edited DEC’s magazine EDU, after joining DEC’s Education Marketing Group in 1970.

 “Games were a good way to demonstrate computers to people who weren’t very tech savvy,” he told me.
 “Unlike colleges and universities, secondary schools had very small budgets for calculators and computers so they were looking at small configurations.”